Phala-Network/phala-docs/compute-providers/basic-info/confidence-level-and-sgx-function.md

 * Secret key management: wallet, node KMS, password manager
 * Phala Gatekeeper

-Tier 4, 5 are considered with reduced security, because these machines requires some configuration fix in the BIOS or BIOS firmware (CONFIGURATION\_NEEDED, CONFIGURATION\_AND\_SW\_HARDENING\_NEEDED), or their microcode or the corresponding BIOS firmware are out-of-date (GROUP\_OUT\_OF\_DATE).
+Tier 4, 5 are considered with reduced security, because these machines require some configuration fix in the BIOS or BIOS firmware (CONFIGURATION\_NEEDED, CONFIGURATION\_AND\_SW\_HARDENING\_NEEDED), or their microcode or the corresponding BIOS firmware are out-of-date (GROUP\_OUT\_OF\_DATE).
 Therefore we cannot assume the platform is suitable for highest security scenarios.
 However it’s still good to run batch processing jobs, apps dealing with ephemeral privacy data, and traditional blockchain apps:

 * Data analysis jobs (e.g. Web3 Analytics)
 * On-chain PvP games